Here we provide tips for working with the epidist

 pipeline.)

-How did you choose the default priors for epidist
+How are the default priors for epidist

 brms